CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 You will also need the following :

-* An installation of CAST Imaging that is accessible and configured.
+* An installation of CAST Imaging Console that is accessible and configured.
 * An API Token for the user that will run the CLI ( check [here for details on obtaining a token](https://doc.castsoftware.com/display/AIPCONSOLE/AIP+Console+-+User+Profile+options))